jaantollander/Linux-Shell-Tutorial/README.md

 Homework exercises from [Linux shell tutorial](http://scicomp.aalto.fi/training/linux-shell-tutorial.html).

+NOTE: All the scripts must be compatible with Bash v4.3.

 ## 1. Counting files by type (10 points)

 Write two versions of script that counts how many files there